Top 10 Lightweight Title Fights in MMA History

 So much of Gilbert Melendez's career in Strikeforce has been a question of motivation.
 One of the few fights Melendez very clearly wanted was his rematch with Josh Thomson.

 The two fought in 2008, with Thomson on the good end of a unanimous decision, receiving the Strikeforce lightweight belt for his trouble.
-Melendez would not be without a belt for long, as he beat Rodrigo Damm to become the Strikeforce interim champion (Thomson, at the time, was recovering from a broken ankle).
-With that, the stage was set for a highly-anticipated title unification fight that did not disappoint.
+Melendez would not be without a belt for long, as he beat Rodrigo Damm to become the Strikeforce interim champion (Thomson, at the time, was recovering from a broken ankle), then unified it by beating Thomson in the rematch.
+With that, the stage was set for a highly-anticipated rubber match that did not disappoint.

 For twenty-five minutes, Melendez and Thomson were in a downright brawl, on par with even the more-famous Chan Sung Jung vs. Leonard Garcia.
 While either fighter has a solid ground game, Melendez a solid wrestler with his training under Cesar Gracie, and Thomson a Brazilian Jiu-Jitsu black belt, they were quite comfortable spending the whole fight standing.